Poroing/DontBreakTheChain/README.md

 Install the package from the Qt website: http://www.qt.io or from your favorite repository.

+## How to use
+All you can do, is mark the selected date.
+To do so, go into `Edit` and click on `Mark Selected Date` or just simply use the shortcut `M`.

 ## Created Files
 This application will create a file, `dates`, in the directory `$HOME/.dbtc/`.
 This file hold the dates which have been marked, if you want to reset all